adyxoni/ladze.ba/README.md

 # ladze.ba
-Page's source has been copied and pasted (some images or fonts might not be available) - The page has been made over WordPress with Divi editor by me and only me :)
+Page's source has been copied and pasted (some images or fonts might not be available) - The page has been made over WordPress with Divi editor by myself.

 I have uploaded the Main Page (Home), the Catalog and the About-Us page.